pilillo/mastro/README.md

 ## TL-DR

 Terminology:
+* [Connector](doc/CONNECTORS.md) - component handling the connection to volumes and data bases
 * [FeatureStore](doc/FEATURESTORE.md) - service to manage features (i.e., featureSets and featureStates);
 * [Catalogue](doc/CATALOGUE.md) - service to manage data assets (i.e., static data definitions and their relationships);
 * [Crawler](doc/CRAWLERS.md) - any agent able to list and walk a file system, filter and parse asset definitions (i.e. manifest files) and push them to the catalogue;